OUR COMMUNITY INVOLVEMENT ENCOMPASSES THREE AREAS:

 - The Disabled Sailing Association maintains a small fleet of specially equipped craft at the Kelowna Yacht Club to provide sailing lessons to people with disabilities.

-- The Boat Show is a free community event that involves 200 member volunteers.
+- The Kelowna Boat Show is a free community event that involves 200 member volunteers.
 All profits from exhibitors entry fees are returned to the community through the provision and on-going maintenance of the public mooring buoys.
+The Kelowna Boat Show will celebrate it’s 25th anniversary 2020.

 A GOOD CITIZEN AND RESPONSIBLE NEIGHBOUR: